shanyup/BlockRunner3D/readme.md

 # Block Runner 3D

-## İçerikler:
+## Contents:
--Market sayfası ile skin alımı yapılabiliyor.
+-Skin purchases can be made with the market page.
--Admob Ads plugin eklentisi hazırda bulunuyor.
+-Admob Ads plugin plugin plugin is ready.
--Veri kayıt sistemi ile oyun verileri kaydediliyor.
-(JSON sistemi kullanılıyor) -15 benzersiz level üzerinde sonsuz level oluşturmak için level creator bulunmaktadır.
+-Game data is saved with the data logging system (JSON system is used) -There is a level creator to create infinite levels on 15 unique levels.

-## Oyundan Video:
+## Video from the Game:

 https://user-images.githubusercontent.com/54684762/230939609-ae56feb9-97a0-4737-b85b-98b3ebaefacd.mov